ChristianCompiles/WSL2Helper/README.md

 nc -ul 6699
 nc -ul 7788

-Installing WSL2
+# Installing WSL2
-If you do not have WSL2 already:

 Open Powershell or Command Prompt in administator mode.
-Run: wsl --install
-Restart machine.

-Install Ubuntu 22.04:
+1. Install Ubuntu 22.04: `wsl --install --d Ubuntu-22.04`
-wsl --install --d Ubuntu-22.04
+2. Restart machine.

-# Open WSL in VSCode
+# Open WSL2 Coding Environment in VSCode

 1. Open VSCode in Windows.
 2. On left side panel, open Remote Explorer.
 3. At top of Remote Explorer panel, select `WSL Targets.`
+4. Select proper WSL2 environment.
-4. Now you can open a folder in WSL2.
+5. Now you can open a folder in WSL2.

-# Run port forwarding script in Windows
+# UDP Windows Port Forwarding

 1. Copy this code to your Windows environment and run it.
-This script allows
+This script allows the Windows computer to receive communications and then forward on to WSL2 because port forwarding command `netsh interface portproxy add` only forwards TCP ports.
+Running this script for the first time may cause a prompt to appear related to VSCode and firewall stuff; confirm or accept the prompt.

 ```Python
 import socket
 import threading